canadalearningcode/glc-graphic-design-with-canva-scratch/README.md

 3 Days to Go

-* Select 2-4 activities from the Activity List (depending on age group)
+* Select 1-2 activities from the Activity List (depending on age group)
 * Test out <a href="https://www.canva.com/">Canva</a> and look through the activity Solution Sheets
+* Create a class in the Scratch Teacher account, and upload the starter project(s) - OR confirm that this has been done.
+* Create a bit.ly link to join the class - OR confirm that this has been done. (e.g. bit.ly/glcday-toronto)
+* Make a student account using the bit.ly link and practice going through the selected activities in Scratch.
+(DO NOT EDIT THE STARTER PROJECT FROM THE TEACHER ACCOUNT)

+<strong>Here is the list of the <a href="https://docs.google.com/document/d/1eLUxo_fwtSpqbp5XuUpKyT_fDkXoHhWtVr02K-CTrwo/edit?usp=sharing">Scratch Teacher Account info</a> for each chapter </strong>

 2 Days To Go

 * Update the slides (in a text editor, like <a href="https://atom.io/">atom.io</a>):
     * Insert the network info (Slide 1)
     * Edit the Agenda to adjust timing and/or activities, if applicable (Slide 5)
-    * Update the Example Project slides, if applicable (Slide 10-13)
+    * Update the Example design slide, if applicable (Slide 25)

 1 Day to Go

-* Print the Notes to bring to the workshop (Optional: Print solution sheets, found in Activity List).
+* Print the Notes to bring to the workshop and solution sheets, found in Activity List.

-## During the Workshsop
+## During the Workshop
 * Have the Notes accessible throughout the workshop, follow along in the Notes for support.
-* Use the slides to support the Kick-Off and Introduction.
+* Use the slides to support throughout.

 ## After the Workshop
 * Give yourself a pat on the back - You did it!